mariamesylla/task-management/README.md

 (You will notice that this is 64 characters long: 1 byte in hex is represented by a pair of characters.)

-Save your key in the `.env` file, then you can add some code to `encrypt.js`
+Save your key in the `.env` file, then you can add some nameTask to `encrypt.js`

 ```js
 const text = 'Hello, world!'